OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 # Introduction
 This effort will be based on real world data at OHDSI sites.

+## Update 2018-11

+results presented at AMIA.
+Data driven consensus will be recomputed.
+KB submitted as PR to Achilles Heel and will be implemented as R function there.
+SQL queries extended to cover more DQ aspects.

 ## Update 2018-05

 Slight update to the data collected for ThemisMeasurement Database (looks at Measurements and Observations).
 Achilles Heel implementation discussion.
 Posting of units results.